 “Most misunderstandings in the world could be avoided if people would simply take the time to ask, “What else could this mean?” ― Shannon L. Alder

-Exercise or movement, involves breathing which calms the body by activating the parasympathetic nervous system.
-When overanalysing thoughts, we’re caught in a sympathetic dominant state.
+Exercise or movement involves breathing which calms the body by activating the parasympathetic nervous system.
+When over-analysing thoughts, we become caught in a sympathetic dominant state.
 This produces stress hormones that can have a catabolic effect on the body.
-These stress hormones have an adverse effect on our long-term health, if we remain in this state for too long.
+These stress hormones have an adverse effect on our long-term health if we remain in this state for too long.
 To use an analogy, the parasympathetic branch is the brake on our car, whereas the sympathetic is the accelerator.
-If we accelerate for too long, we’re bound to run out of petrol and grind to a halt or worse, crash.
+If we accelerate for too long, we’re bound to run out of petrol and grind to a halt or worse still, crash.
 The biggest movement in the Western world nowadays is mindfulness, which involves bringing our thoughts to the forefront of our mind.
-The American psychologist and author Dr. Daniel Siegel devised a strategy to notice destructive thoughts he calls, Name and Tame.
+For instance, the American clinical professor of psychiatry, Dr. Daniel Siegel, devised a strategy to notice destructive thoughts which he calls Name and Tame.

-When toxic thoughts emerge such as fear or anger, we recognise them and name them silently in our minds.
-In doing so, we become mindful instead of unconscious to our thinking.
+Therefore, when toxic thoughts emerge, such as fear or anger, we recognise them and name them silently in our minds.
+In doing so, we become mindful instead of unconscious of our thinking.
 Otherwise, we are at the mercy of our thoughts dictating our bad moods.
 This is clear when our mood changes for no reason throughout the day.
 Upon closer examination, negative thoughts have been brewing in our mind for days and have pulled us into a negative emotional state.
-It is possible to find peace of mind with tranquil thoughts.
+Considering this, it is possible to find peace of mind with some practice on our part.
 However, it involves changing habits that no longer serve us.
 If we’re committed to reversing these habits, we can start by witnessing our thoughts more often.
 Then gradually, they will occupy less energy and we’ll find life pleasant, without the inner chaos that often accompanies it.